Houston Car Accident Lawyer

 - Request a Free Consultation from a Houston Car Accident Attorney

-How to Choose the Right Car Accident Attorney in Harris County?
+How to Choose the Right Car Accident Attorney in the Houston Area?

 Choosing the right car accident lawyer isn’t just a question of getting a referral or looking in the phone book.
 In order to find the right attorney, you will have to do a bit of research.
 The last thing you want to do is to put your case in the hands of an unqualified law firm.
 Three things to look for when selecting the right attorney to handle your Houston car accident case are:

 - History of Past Results: It is important that you hire a lawyer who has a history of winning motor vehicle accident cases.
 Always check lawyers’ past results and people’s reviews.
 While past results can never guarantee a future outcome, you still want a lawyer who has a track record of getting great recoveries for their clients.
 At Brian White & Associates, that’s exactly what you get.

 How Much Do Lawyers Charge to Handle a Car Accident Case?

-In Texas, most car accident attorneys handle cases on a contingency fee basis, which means you only pay the attorney for their services if they are able to recover money for you.
+In Texas, most personal injury attorneys handle cases on a contingency fee basis, which means you only pay the attorney for their services if they are able to recover money for you.
 If they don’t recover money for you, then the law firm will not charge you for their services.
 The great thing about the contingency fee structure is that you don’t need to pay anything up front to hire the attorney, so anybody, regardless of financial status, can afford to hire a lawyer to handle their car accident case.

 How do Settlements for Car Accidents in Texas Work?